-With its products and services, Swiss Life addresses a basic human need: living a self-determined life with confidence.
 With the consistent and successful implementation of its multi-year strategy programmes, Swiss Life ensures that the long-term value propositions made to its customers are guaranteed and that it creates sustainable value for its shareholders and stakeholder groups.

 The Swiss Life Group is one of Europe’s leading comprehensive life and pensions and financial solutions providers.
 Swiss Life’s success is due to a clear strategy, the disciplined implementation of Group-wide programmes, a sound purpose and a charismatic brand.